 Plan Administrator and Agent for Service of Legal Process

-The Vice President for Finance & Administration and Treasurer at Williams College is the Plan Administrator of the Retiree Health Plan.
-The Vice President for Finance & Administration and Treasurer has designated the Director of Human Resources to be responsible for enrolling participants and other administrative duties, including helping you with questions about Plan provisions, eligibility and participation.
+The Vice President for Finance & Operations and Treasurer at Williams College is the Plan Administrator of the Retiree Health Plan.
+The Vice President for Finance & Operations and Treasurer has designated the Chief Human Resources Officer to be responsible for enrolling participants and other administrative duties, including helping you with questions about Plan provisions, eligibility and participation.

 The Plan Administrator may delegate any of its power and duties with respect to the Plan to one or more officers or other employees of the college.
 Any such delegation will be in writing.

 Service of legal process may be made upon the Plan Administrator: Vice President for Finance & Operations and Treasurer, Williams College, P.O.
 Box 458, Williamstown, MA, 01267, 413-597-4421.